 Section 1.
 The officers of this council PTA shall be a president, _4_ vice president(s), (vice president for educational issues, vice president for administration, vice president for programs, vice president for advocacy), 2 secretary(ies) (recording secretary for delegates assemblies, recording secretary for board of directors meetings), and a treasurer.

 Section 2.
-Officers shall be elected at the annual general membership meeting in the month of _April__ for a term of 1 years (If two (2) years, starting on an odd/even [circle one] year) or until their successor is elected, and shall assume their duties on the first day of the fiscal year.
+Officers shall be elected at the annual general membership meeting in the month of _April__ for a term of 1 years (If two (2) years, starting on an odd/even [circle one] year) or until their successor is elected, and shall assume their duties after installation, except for the treasurer who takes office on July 1.

 Section 3.
 Officers shall be elected by ballot; however, if there is but one nominee for any office, election for that office may be by voice vote.
 A majority vote shall be required for election.